idris-lang/Idris2/docs/source/backends/backend-cookbook.rst

   Represents the current state of the world.
 This should refer to a token that is passed around between function calls.
-  The implementation of the World value should contain back-end specific values information about the state of the Idris runtime.
+  The implementation of the World value should contain back-end specific values and information about the state of the Idris runtime.
 - ``CFStruct`` of type ``String -> List (String, CFType) -> CFType`` is the foreign type associated with the ``System.FFI.Struct``.
   It represents a C like structure in the custom back-end.